WWUS

 WWUS (104.1 FM), known as "US-1 Radio", is a radio station in the Florida Keys, based in Big Pine Key, Florida.

 The station airs classic hits (R&B, pop, and rock music from the mid-1950s through the early-1990s) as well as talk programming.

 WWUS covers the lower and middle Keys, and reaches the coast of Cuba near Havana.
-WWUS has a sister station (WCNK, 98.7 MHz, 100 kW) that plays contemporary country music and broadcasts also with 100 kW of power.
-These stations are also part of the family with WAVK from Marathon Key, part of Florida Keys Media, LLC.
+This stations are also part of the family with WAVK from Marathon Key, part of Fiorini Keys Media, LLC.

 History

 Originally, US-1 Radio had its signal on 93.5 FM and broadcast with much lower power.
 Now it is one of the most powerful stations in the Florida Keys and a reference for news and hurricane warnings for sailors and citizens of the Keys.

 In August 2013, Gamma Broadcasting, LLC reached a deal to sell its Florida Keys stations (including WWUS) to Florida Keys Media, LLC (a company controlled by Robert H. Holladay).
 The sale of WWUS and WCNK, at a price of $475,000, was consummated on January 31, 2014.